Things to do in Faro

-Faro is a fantastic place to visit for a weekend break given its close proximity to the airport and there are more than enough things to see and do!
-Some ideas of how to fill a weekend in Faro are set out below.
+Faro is a fantastic place to visit for a weekend break given its close proximity to the airport.
+Some ideas of things to do in Faro are set out below.

 Half Day Trip around Ria Formosa Natural Park